code-cabana/awesome/README.md

 ### Dev

+- [Glitch](https://glitch.com/) - Build proof-of-concept apps or APIs from your browser
 - [Ngrok](https://ngrok.com/) - Expose your local environment at a public URL.
 Useful for mobile device testing without needing to deploy
 - [Bundlephobia](https://bundlephobia.com/) - Check the weight of an npm module before adding it to your project
 - [Skypack](https://www.skypack.dev/) - Load npm modules without a bundler